xianghanmei/movie-recommender/README.md

 ### Install the dependencies with requirements.txt

-You can install the required Python packages using 'pip'.
-It is not recommended to manually 'pip install' all the packages required.
+You can install the required Python packages using `pip`.
+It is not recommended to manually `pip install` all the packages required.
+It is recommended to follow the instruction in the [dockerization] step.
 ```bash
 pip install -r requirements.txt
 ```